HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/dx-update-webshpere-for-oidc.md

     !!!note
         - Make sure to replace the `<IDP_HOSTNAME>` and `<CLIENT_SECRET>` placeholders with your respective details.
 The client secret is available through your IdP client configuration.
 Also ensure other properties match your environment configuration, for example, the path filter matches your DX context, the OIDC URLs match your IdP endpoint structure, and the right client id is used.
-        - Here we have set `interceptedPathFilter` property to `/wps/myportal`, so that TAI protects any request to this resource.
+        - Set the `interceptedPathFilter` property to `/wps/myportal`, so that TAI protects any request to this resource.
 The value is subject to change and is completely dependent on how you have configured the context root while setting up DX.
 This property allows you to specify a comma-separated list of regular expression URI patterns.
-If you want to protect any additional requests to the resources can be specified using this property.
+To protect any additional requests to the resources can be specified using this property.

-1. Click **Apply** and **OK**.
-To persist the changes, click **Save** directly to the master configuration in the alert message.
+3. Click **Apply** and **OK**.
+Click **Save** to save the changes directly to the master configuration in the alert message.

 ## Updating WAS security properties

-Some custom properties have to be updated to match the OIDC TAI config and its expected behavior.
-To do so, go to **Security** -> **Global security** -> **Custom properties**.
+To update the custom properties to match the OIDC TAI config and its expected behaviour, go to **Security >  Global security > Custom properties**:

 1. Delete the property `com.ibm.websphere.security.DeferTAItoSSO` if it exists.

-1. Add or update following properties:
+2. Add or update the following properties:

     | Name                                                    | Value            |
     | ------------------------------------------------------- | ---------------- |
     | com.ibm.websphere.security.customSSOCookieName          | LtpaToken2       |
     | com.ibm.websphere.security.disableGetTokenFromMBean     | false            |

-1. Persist the changes by clicking **Save**.
+3. Click **Save**, to save the changes.

-## Adding the hostname/server certificate to the WAS trust store
+## Adding the hostname or server certificate to the WAS trust store

-In order to allow internal HTTPS communication with your IdP, you must add the hostname (FQDN) to the WebSphere trust store.
+To allow internal HTTPS communication with your IdP, add the hostname (FQDN) to the WebSphere trust store.

-In the ISC, navigate to **Security** -> **SSL certificate and key management** -> **Key stores and certificates** -> **NodeDefaultTrustStore** -> **Signer Certificates** -> **Retrieve from port**
+In the ISC, navigate to **Security > SSL certificate and key management > Key stores and certificates > NodeDefaultTrustStore > Signer Certificates > Retrieve from port**:

 1. Set the following properties: